myreceiptt/stacks-receipt-of-life/README.md

-# Stacks Receipt of Life — NOTA as a Receipt of Life on Stacks 🧾⚡️
+# Stacks Receipt of Life

-A dApp on Stacks that allows you to stamp a one-sentence as note of your life, or receipt of your life, on-chain with Clarity 4, part of the $MyReceipt — receipt of life campaign.
+## 0. NOTA as a Receipt of Life on Stacks 🧾⚡️

 > NOTA = receipt | note
 > **A tiny on-chain receipt that can move, earn royalties, and tell a story.**

 This project is a **minimal economic engine** built on the Stacks blockchain.
+A dApp on Stacks blockchain that lets you stamp a one-sentence receipt of your life on-chain with Clarity 4, part of the $MyReceipt — receipt of life campaign.

 At its core is a very simple object: